Choosing the Right Driveway for Your Home

 8. How important is cost?

 If you are after the cheapest solution, concrete is one of best choices for a domestic driveway, particularly if you do most of the work yourself.
-Tarmac is the cheapest on a large scale, but in a domestic situation it's not that practical.
-Or you could look at concrete blocks or perhaps gravel.
+Tarmac is the cheapest on a large scale, but in a domestic situation it’s not that practical.
+Alternatively, you could look at concrete blocks or perhaps gravel.

 9. Are you building a new driveway?